NicholasMoser/GNTool/README.md

 A, B, Y, and X all can break throws in GNT4.
 Since X can be used to break throws with no punishment when you have no chakra, this code will entirely disable X as a throw break button.

+#### Allow duplicate characters in 4-player battles

+This patch allows you to select multiples of the same character in 4-player battle mode.

 #### ZTK Damage Taken Multiplier

 By default, Naruto's ZTK transformation takes 1.5x damage.
 This setting allows you to change this value.